Materials-Data-Science-and-Informatics/Dislocation-Ontology-Suite/DISO/README.md

 ## Citation
 please cite the following paper if you used any part of this work.

 `Ahmad Zainul Ihsan, Said Fathalla, and Stefan Sandfeld.
 2023.
-A Domain Ontology for Modeling Dislocations in Crystalline Materials.
+DISO: A Domain Ontology for Modeling Dislocations in Crystalline Materials.
 In The 38th ACM/SIGAPP Symposium on Applied Computing (SAC ’23), March 27-March 31, 2023, Tallinn, Estonia.
 ACM, New York, NY, USA, Article 4, 8 pages.